rambler-ios/team/processes/code-styles/swift/swift-style-guide-en.md

 }
 ```

 * **2.9** Follow Xcode's recommended indentation style (i.e. your code should not change if CTRL-I is pressed).
-When declaring a function that spans multiple lines, prefer using that syntax to which Xcode, as of version 7.3, defaults.
+When declaring a function that spans multiple lines, you SHOULD use that syntax to which Xcode, as of version 7.3, defaults.

 ```swift
 // Xcode indentation for a function declaration that spans multiple lines